by Anne Ohman

 From my perspective, one thing was clearly and devastatingly missing from their stories: the children themselves.

-And as I spoke, all was silenced.
-I paused, and I realized that I wasn’t looking at anyone, I was thinking so much about my boy.
-And when I finally looked up, I saw every face turned toward me, every eye on me, many of them containing tears.
+I paused and noticed the silence in the room.
+It was a sharp contrast to the constant chatter that had been filling the room as the others spoke, as parents were talking over each other, sharing their methods to battle the school establishment to get the “services” their child required.
+In that silence, I realized that I hadn’t been looking at anyone as I spoke ~ I had been thinking so much about my Avi.
+And when I finally looked up, I saw every single face turned toward me… every EYE on me, many of them containing tears.
 And on every lip was a gentle smile.

-I had spoken that day with the same passion with which I parent….a passion for my child and a focus on how he Shines in this world.
+I had spoken that day with the same passion with which I parent….a passion for my child and a focus on how they Shine in this world.
 That is the focus of our lives…not the challenges…but the Shine.
-There is never a lack, only an abundance of the glory of Who My Child Is.
-I believe that all children Shine when celebrated for being exactly who they are…and when I spoke that night of how Jacob shines, I believe it reminded other parents about how their child shines, too.
+There is never a lack, never a need to fight with the world because we create our own world and we fill it with the ABUNDANCE of the GOODNESS that my child creates, simply by Being Who They Are and CELEBRATING that.

 I Am What I Am.